midoBB/systemd-credentials-vault/README.md

 - Automatically renews Vault tokens before they expire.
 - **Security**: Validates that connecting processes are managed by `systemd`.
 - **Security**: Restricts access to a whitelist of `systemd` services.
+- **Socket Activation**: Uses systemd socket activation for on-demand service startup.
-- Supports fetching generic secrets, AppRole IDs, and dynamic/static credentials for database engines.
+- Supports fetching generic KV secrets from Vault.

 ## Requirements